 The length of the shutdown period also determines the preservation measures described in chapter "Preservation".
 A short-term shutdown is not recommended, as every start-up process subjects the boiler to additional stresses.
-For a period up to 24 hours or over a weekend, the boiler should continue in operation.
+For a period of up to 24 hours or over a weekend, the boiler should continue in operation.
 If pressure can be reduced via an additional pressure regulator or via the PLC, then the boiler can be operated with reduced pressure (approx. 2 bar).
-Only close the steam valve downstream of tee TWA.
+Only close the steam valve downstream of the thermal water treatment (TWA) outlet.

-For this ensure that the thermal water treatment (TWA) is not closed off by damper valves, i.e. that it is not isolated from the system pressure.
-Keep the TWA - just like the boiler - under pressure when taking the system briefly out of use.
+For this ensure that the thermal water treatment plant is not closed off by damper valves, i.e. that it is not isolated from the system pressure.
+Keep the thermal water treatment plant - and the boiler - under pressure during short shutdown periods.